HanRongDa HRD-757: An evolving review

 If my math is right that in a frequency of 126,875, the 6th digit represents kHz, and being able to turn that 7th digit to a 0 or a 5 means the radio is advancing 500 Hz in response to a turn of the tuning knob.
 The radio manual is wrong when it says that the minimum AIR band step is 0.025 MHz.
 It has the same mistake for U.VHF.

 I thought AIR transmissions on the HRD-757 sounded very good, but the noise after the transmission ended was terrible, like an AGC was turned way up.
 This is why I recommend using the squelch feature.
 There is no level setting on the squelch — it’s either on or off.
 Some listenable weaker signals get cut off, but it cuts down the noise tremendously.
-The other radios were not as noisy.
+The other radios were not as noisy on an empty frequency.

 I think the best of the lot was the Eton Elite Executive, with an adjustable squelch.